 Want to learn more about the basics of impact investing?
 Read RPA’s introductory guide, Impact Investing: An Introduction.

-Written by Melissa Blackerby of Rockefeller Philanthropy Advisors communications team and Patrick Briaud of the RPA Advisory team.
+Written by Melissa Blackerby of Communications team and Patrick Briaud of the Advisory team of Rockefeller Philanthropy Advisors.